Los Cabos Municipality: Socioeconomics

-Geography and environment
+Geography

-The municipality of Los Cabos is at the southern end of the Baja California peninsula, where desert meets the sea and the Gulf of California meets the Pacific Ocean.
+The municipality of Los Cabos is at the southern end of the Baja California peninsula, where desert meets the sea and the Gulf of Mexico meets the Pacific Ocean.
 The area was originally underwater, evidenced by the many fossils of marine animals, which are up to 25 million years old.
 The basement rock underlying Los Cabos formed even earlier, approximately 115 million years ago.

 The municipality has an average altitude of forty meters above sea level.
 There are three main terrain types, mountain terrain, semi flat areas and flat areas.
 The mountains consist of the Sierra de la Laguna and the Sierra de San Lázaro, both formed of volcanic rock, covering about fifteen percent of the total territory with peaks between 400 and 1000 meters.
 The semi flat areas are located between the coast and the mountain ranges, mostly of sedimentary rock and account for sixty percent of the territory.
 The flat areas are along the coast, beaches and alluvial plains, which account for twenty five percent of the territory.